KonradIT/gopro-modder/README.md

 ![](gp-patcher.jpg)

+## Disclaimer:

+Everything here is unsupported by GoPro.
+Do not ask them for support when using modified app.

+I am not affiliated or endorsed by GoPro, Inc. in any way.

+Proceed with caution.

 ## Patches available:

-- Remove Fusion phone restrinction
+- Remove Fusion phone restrinction, which is limited as of now.
 - Permanently show offline button regardless of internet connection

 ## Todo: